 This form is for bookings only - you can not use it to check availability.
 Here is why Features Remote/isolated Western style toilet English speaking Good house reef IDR 0 to 350,000 Has ensuite bathroom/toilet Details

 Rawe Rawe Homestay lies on the northern tip of Batanta’s Yarweser Island.

 Two VIP bungalows and one two-room bungalow (which also has an indoor bathroom) sit just off the beach in the shade of the lush beachside jungle.
 Each bedroom sleeps two on a mattress on the floor, and sheets, pillows, bolsters and mosquito nets are supplied.

 Meals are served at a table on the bungalow verandahs and plenty of plastic chairs are available.
-Free drinking water and tea and coffee making supplies are provided there for guests.
+Free drinking water and tea and coffee making supplies are provided for guests.

 Electricity is provided by generator and is available from sunset until midnight.